Tom Yum Kung

 - Shrimp, peeled and deveined -- 1 1/2 pounds

 - Limes, juice only -- 2

 - Cilantro, chopped -- 1/2 bunch

-- Thai chile peppers, sliced into rounds -- 2-3 each
+- Thai chile peppers, sliced into rounds -- 2 or 3

 - Bring the water or stock, fish sauce, lime leaves, lemongrass, galangal, garlic, salt and pepper to a boil in a large pot over medium flame.
-Reduce heat to low and simmer for 15-20 minutes.
+Reduce heat to low and simmer for 15 to 20 minutes.
 Remove from heat and set aside for another 10 minutes to steep.
 Strain through a fine-meshed sieve and discard solids.

 - Return the stock to a simmer over medium-low heat.
-Add the shrimp, scallions and mushrooms and continue to simmer over medium-low heat until shrimp is cooked through, 5-6 minutes.
+Add the shrimp, scallions and mushrooms and continue to simmer over medium-low heat until shrimp is cooked through, 5 to 6 minutes.